Your financial donation will leave a lasting impact on the services and programs MWH can offer in the South Central Indiana area.

 A Letter from the Director

 Reassuring.
 Empowering.
 Encouraging.
 Exhilarating.
 It is what we do and who we are at Middle Way House.
-I think we can use these words to describe our redesigned website as well.
-The new website is all about EDUCATION and ENGAGEMENT – educating people about domestic violence and sexual assault, why it occurs in our society, how the community can change the culture, what Middle Way House does to assist victims, and engaging the community to support us in our work to end violence in our community.
+Our mission is all about EDUCATION and ENGAGEMENT – educating people about domestic violence and sexual assault, why it occurs in our society, how the community can change the culture, what Middle Way House does to assist victims, and engaging the community to support us in our work to end violence in our community.

 Our vision is of a community where individuals live free from violence and the threat of violence; a community characterized by equality between women and men and social and economic justice; a community where everyone’s contribution is honored and individual and group differences are valued; a community where everyone is adequately fed, housed, educated and employed; a community that provides opportunities for meaningful participation, personal growth, and creative expression.

 We cannot do this work alone; we need your help!
-Please visit our donate page to help end violence in the community.
+Please visit our donation page to help end violence in the community.
 There is a role for everyone in the work ahead; we hope you will join us.
-Please consider visiting our “donate page,” or attending a “volunteer” training and contributing your ideas, time and energy to our social change activities.
+Please consider attending a volunteer training and contributing your ideas, time and energy to our social change activities.

 My best regards,